cosmo4/cosmo4/README.md

 ## About me

 My name is Luke Warner and I'm from Idaho.
-I'm currently studying Software Engineering with an emphasis in Web Development at BYU-Idaho and I'm set to graduate in the Fall of 2024.
+I'm recently graduated with a B.S. in Software Engineering with an emphasis in Web Development at BYU-Idaho.

 ## Technologies and Tools